 Making pennies count.

-Donations were collected through the month of February, then donated to the Leukemia and Lymphoma Society to help local patients.
+Donations went to the Leukemia and Lymphoma Society to help local patients.